GhentCORR/ghentcorr.github.io/_posts/2024-06-20-community_blueprint_workshop.md

 The proposed next steps are to build a governance structure for the community that can act on different levels (university-wide and within the faculties), develop a community engagement and communication plan to attract and inspire new researchers to join us, and envision how the community could contribute to the necessary infrastructure developments to enable open and reproducible science practices.

 Join the core team to co-build the community together with other open and reproducible science enthusiasts!
-Do you know any colleague who might be interested?
-Feel free to forward this email.